 Our Director of Resarch is Revd Dr Ian Duffield.

-For the MA and PhD, information on fees and entry requirements are updated on the Luther King House website.
+For PhD, information on fees and entry requirements are updated on the Luther King House website.
 UTU students are initially interviewed in Sheffield before applying and registering with Luther King House.

 Unique and affordable opportunities to study practical theology with us this September!
 Apply Now.

 The Methodist Church has agreements with eight institutions, including UTU, regarding Methodist Honorary Research Fellows.